Chebab/shrdlite-course-project/README.md

 findAttributes will return a string containing all the attributes needed in order to specify an object.
 If, for example, there are two yellow objects, "the yellow object" is not sufficient.
 Always returns as few attributes as possible, needed to describe the object.

-Since we need to access the command specified by the user, in Interpreter.
 ####Grammar.ne

 Added the following lines to enable the user to ask questions to the system.